AppFolioOnboarding/tasks/tasks/02_save_image_link.md

 a single story.

 __Acceptance criteria__:
+- [ ] The landing page links to the image link submission form.
 - [ ] The link is entered through a form.
 - [ ] After the form is saved, the link is persisted in the database.
 - [ ] After the form is submitted, the user is redirected to a page displaying